A universal scheme to self-test any quantum state or measurement

 \textit{Part 3.} Finally, we are going to show now that using the above setup one can self-test any quantum state.
 Consider again the network scenario depicted in Fig. \ref{fig2}.
 It is clear that Eve could remotely prepare different quantum states with the external parties by performing the concerned quantum measurement on the maximally entangled states generated by the sources.
 Thus, without loss of generality, the sources along with Eve can be considered a new preparation device.
 For instance, consider that Eve performs a projective measurement $E_1=\{\proj{e_1},\ldots,\proj{e_K}\}$.
 Then the post-measurement state shared by the external parties when she obtains an outcome $l$ is $\proj{e_l^*}$ where $*$ represents the complex conjugate.
 As a corollary to the previous statements, we can state the following fact.

 \begin{cor} Consider the scenario depicted in Fig. \ref{fig2}.
-If the states generated by the sources along with the measurements performed by the external parties and Eve maximally violate the Bell inequalities \eqref{BE1Nm} and satisfy the statistics \eqref{betstatfullm} or \eqref{betstatfull0} when Eve's reference measurements are projective or rank-one extremal POVM respectively, then the post-measurement states with the external parties can be self-tested according to \eqref{stprojstate}. \end{cor} As described below Eq. \eqref{stprojstate}, the state only occurs with a probability $p(l|e=1)$ and thus the success probability of self-testing the concerned state is $p(l|e=1)$.
-The proof of this statement can be found in Appendix D of \cite{SupMat}.
-It is important to emphasise here that, unlike the standard self-testing protocols, our scheme is not restricted to just pure entangled states.
-Rather, separable states and mixed states of any local dimension can also be self-tested with the external parties, according to \eqref{ststate}.
+If the states generated by the sources along with the measurements performed by the external parties and Eve maximally violate the Bell inequalities \eqref{BE1Nm} and satisfy the statistics \eqref{betstatfull0} when Eve's reference measurements are extremal, then the post-measurement states with the external parties can be self-tested according to \eqref{stprojstate}. \end{cor} As described below Eq. \eqref{stprojstate}, the state only occurs with a probability $p(l|e=1)$ and thus the success probability of self-testing the concerned state is $p(l|e=1)$.
+The proof of this statement can be found in Appendix C of \cite{SupMat}.
+It is important to emphasise here that our approach of certified remote state preparation also allows device-independent certification of separable states and mixed states of any local dimension with the external parties, according to \eqref{ststate}.

 It is simple to observe from the above Corollary that any pure state $\ket{\psi}$ can be self-tested with our scheme by appropriately choosing Eve's projective measurement such that one of its measurement elements, say $R'_{0|1}$ is exactly $R'_{0|1}=\proj{\psi}$.